Measure rigidity of Anosov flows via the factorization method: Factorization

-The construction is fairly technical but can be summarized as follows: Given a point $u.q_{1}\in W^{uu}(q_{1})$ we approximate by a power series $W^{s}(u.q_{1})$ and $W{u}(q_{1}')$, and upon appropriate truncation, we may calculate a point $z\in W^{u}(q_{1}')$ which is the approximate stable projection of $u.q_{1}$.
+The construction is fairly technical but can be summarized as follows: Given a point $u.q_{1}\in W^{uu}_{\text{loc}}(q_{1})$ we approximate, by means of a power series expansion, the manifolds $W^{s}(u.q_{1})$ and $W^{u}(q_{1}')$, and upon appropriate truncation, we may calculate a point $z\in W^{u}(q_{1}')$ which is the approximate stable projection of $u.q_{1}$.
 This is the contents of subsection~\ref{subsec:approximate-stable}.

 From the point $z$ one may calculate the the ``horizontal'' divergence distance of $g_{t}.z$ from $g_{t}.u.q_{1}'$ (this in general can be done by normal forms coordinates, see the beginning of subsection~\ref{subsection:A-construction}) and then one may show that this distance is the distance that grows, as the ``vertical distance'' (in the form of the approximation of the center-stable projection) does not grow and stay bounded by $O(dist(q_1,q_1'))$.